0xM4sk/AmongUsTrainer/README.md

 - Our game logic uses a bunch of code from [AmongAgents](https://github.com/cyzus/among-agents).

-If you face any bugs or issues with this codebase, please contact Satvik Golechha (7vik) at zsatvik@gmail.com.
+- Forked from Satvik Golechha (7vik) (https://github.com/7vik/AmongUs)